Solo Piano (Tommy Flanagan album)

 Solo Piano is an album by jazz pianist Tommy Flanagan.
 It was recorded in 1974 and released in 2005 by Storyville Records.

 Background and recording

-It was believed that the 1977 album Alone Too Long was Flanagan's first solo piano recording.
-Solo Piano was recorded in Zurich in 1974, when he was vocalist Ella Fitzgerald's pianist.
+Prior to the release of Solo Piano, the 1977 album Alone Too Long had been believed to be Flanagan's first solo piano recording.
+Tracks 1-11 of Solo Piano were recorded in Zurich in 1974, when he was vocalist Ella Fitzgerald's pianist.
+Tracks 12-20 were recorded at an unknown date by another pianist, who critic Ken Dryden has suggested was Adam Makowicz.

-Music

-Flanagan plays bebop numbers and standards on the album.
+Flanagan played bebop numbers and standards on the album.
 These include "Con Alma".

 Release

 The album was released on CD by Storyville Records in 2005.
-Around half of the tracks on the album were later revealed to have been played by another pianist, so Storyville removed the CD from the catalog.
+Storyville removed the CD from the catalog after it was discovered that some of the tracks had been played by another pianist and added to the album by mistake.